taybro23/tbphotography_ms1/README.md

 Across All Pages;
 * Navbar.
   * I checked that all links work correctly and go to the correct pages.
   * Fixed top.
-This was not a feature that I initially had on the site but wanted to add it to make navigating the website more easily.
-I made sure the code worked on the index page then copied the code across to all pages.
+This was not a feature that I initially had on the site but wanted to add to make navigating the website more easy.
+I made sure the code worked on the index page then copied the code across all pages.
   * I initially had issues with the collapsible menu on mobile devices and tablets, but I realised this was because I did not have the correct script code.
 This was corrected and now works without issue.
   * The logo font size was too large on some mobile devices and was pushing the hamburger menu down to the next line.
-I made the text slightly smaller on smaller screens and this has fixed the issue.
+I reduced the text size for smaller screens and this has fixed the issue.
 * Footer.
   * I checked all social links are working correctly.
-  * The icons for the social links were not working correctly as I had forgotten to include the link to fontawesome.
-This has been rectified.
+  * The icons for the social links were not working correctly as I had forgotten to include the link to font awesome within my code.
+This has now been rectified.
   * The footer is to remain at the bottom of all content.
 I tested this by removing and adding placeholder content to make sure the code worked.
 * Images.
-  * I found that when loading the website, it was quite slow, especially on the gallery page.
-This was due to the file sizes of the images as the photographs were taken using a professional camera.
+  * I found that when loading the website it was relatively slow, especially on the gallery page and found that the images were taking a while to load.
+This was due to the file sizes of the images as the photographs were all taken using a professional camera.
 I resized and compressed them all, and it now loads a lot quicker, and takes up significantly less MB when browsing the website.
 * Hover.
   * I checked the hover functionality on the navbar menu items first, and once I had that fully working I used the same base code and implemented it on the logo.
-  * I used hover effects on the footer to show which social link is being hovered over, this helps the site user visually.
+  * I used hover effects on the footer to show which social link is being hovered over.
+This helps the site user visually.
 * Media Queries.
-  * I amended the media queries a few times to make sure they were set to the correct breakpoints and checked across multiple web browsers.
+  * I amended the media queries a few times to make sure they were set to the correct breakpoints and checked these breakpoints across multiple web browsers.
 They all worked as intended.

 Page Specific;
 * Home page images.